St. Peter's Church, Cologne

-St Peter's Church (Sankt Peter) is a Roman Catholic church in Cologne, run by the Jesuits.
-The painter Rubens was baptised in the church and his The Crucifixion of St Peter is on display there – it was commissioned in 1638 by the Cologne art collector and businessman Eberhard Jabach.
+St. Peter's Church (Sankt Peter) is a Roman Catholic church in Cologne, run by the Jesuits.
+The painter Rubens was baptised in the church and his father was later buried there.
+Rubens' Crucifixion of St. Peter is on display in the church.
+It was commissioned in 1638 by the Cologne art collector and businessman Eberhard Jabach and was hung in the church in 1642 after Rubens'death.
 The building also houses the 'Kunst-Station Sankt Peter', a centre for contemporary art, music, and literature.

 History

-The present building was constructed in the Gothic style between 1513 and 1525 on the remains of earlier Roman and Romanesque churches, making it the latest surviving Gothic church in the city.
-It is one of the churches maintained and supported by the Förderverein Romanische Kirchen Köln.
+The church was constructed in the Gothic style between 1513 and 1525 on the remains of earlier Roman and Romanesque churches.
+It is the latest surviving Gothic church in the city.
+It is maintained and supported by the Förderverein Romanische Kirchen Köln.

 The surviving Romanesque west tower dates to 1170.
 It and the nearby Cäcilienkirche are the city's only two surviving double-churches, which combined a parish church with a collegiate church or Stiftkirche.